Mkrummz/mtl_demo/README.md

 Congrats you have completed the workshop setup steps!

-## Part 1: Instrumentation and Collection of Metrics Data
+## Part 1: Instrumentation and Collection of Metrics Data and Logs
 You will start off by instrumenting our application.
 Using the architecture diagram from above you will leverage the cloud integration and connections to quickly orchestrate the collection of the telemetry data.

 Once instrumented, you will be sending this telegemery data to [Grafana Cloud](https://grafana.com/products/cloud/?pg=blog&plcmt=body-txt) (fully-managed composable observability platform) via the Grafana Agent (all-in-one agent for collecting metrics, logs, and traces).